fabiuslongo/pycaspar/README.md

 In order to obtain a disambiguation between labels containing the same lemma, depending on the context of the sentence, instead of the lemma it is possible to encode labels with synsets by changing the value of DIS_ACTIVE in the DISAMBIGUATION section of config.ini.
 It is also possible to specify the Parts-Of-Speech whom will be encoded.
-Such encoding take in account of the doc2vect similarity, provided by spaCy, between the sentence in exam and the text fields (gloss and examples) within each synset containing the words in the sentence.
+Such encoding take in account of different word2vect similarity (provided by spaCy) combinations, between the sentence in exam and the text fields (gloss and examples) within each synset containing the words in the sentence.

 ![Image 2](https://github.com/fabiuslongo/pycaspar/blob/master/images/metrics.JPG)